anne-creator/real-hotmap-backend/README.md

 For a comprehensive list of dependencies and libraries used, please refer to the project's documentation.

+## Simulator
+Our simulator is designed to generate and store realistic fake New York City Uber trip data in a MongoDB database.
+Leveraging the Mongoose library, it connects to the database and operates in real-time, continuously generating new data.
+By utilizing random coordinates within defined intervals, it simulates pickup and dropoff locations.
+The simulator calculates estimated driving durations between these locations using the Haversine formula, ensuring accurate results.
+To maintain data integrity, it regularly removes excess rows from the database, keeping it within the desired limits.

 ## Contribution
 This project was contributed to by the following individuals: